Konstantinos P. Nikoloutsos, Ph.D.

 Refereed Articles & Book Chapters

-2014 “Cubanizing Greek Drama: Virgilio Piñera’s Electra Garrigó.”
-In The Oxford Handbook of Greek Drama in the Americas.
+2014 “Cubanizing Greek Drama: José Triana’s Medea in the Mirror (1960).”
+Oxford Handbook of Greek Drama in the Americas.
 Ed.
 Kathryn Bosher, Fiona Macintosh, Justine McConnell, and Patrice Rankine.
-Oxford: Oxford University Press.
+Oxford: Oxford University Press (forthcoming).

 2013 "Reviving the Past: Cinematic History and Popular Memory in The 300 Spartans (1962)."
 Classical World 106.2: 261-283.